-As of December 31, 2006 and June 30, 2008, we had a 45.4% interest in the outstanding ordinary shares of HLGE.
+As of December 31, 2007 and 2008, we had a 45.39% interest in the outstanding ordinary shares of HLGE.
 See "Item 5.
-Operating and Financial Review and Prospects - Business Expansion and Diversification Plan.
+Operating and Financial Review and Prospects - Business Expansion and Diversification Plan."

 HLGE is listed on the Main Board of the Singapore Exchange.
-HLGE's share price on the Singapore Exchange closed at S\$0.15 on June 30, 2008.
+HLGE's share price on the Singapore Exchange closed at S\$0.055 on December 31, 2008.
 The core businesses of the HLGE group are that of hospitality operations and property development.
-One of the key areas of focus in HLGE's expansion plans will be the serviced apartment sector, which is a subset of the hospitality business.